jtmoulia/dotfiles/README.md

   - `cli`: portable CLI specific configuration
   - `lenovo-flex-4`: Arch Linux configuration for a Lenovo Flex 4
   - `lenovo-yoga`: Arch Linux configuration for a Lenovo Yoga
+  - `osx`: OS X on a 2022 MacBook Pro M1 (Monterey)

+## Portability

+Roles and playbooks were typically designed against Arch Linux.
+Roles listed in the `base` or `osx` playbooks will work under OS X.